FREQUENTLY ASKED QUESTIONS

 5. When can I apply for funding?

-Accelerator grants will provide between €35k - €50k of funding for up to 15 engaged journalism organisations in Europe.
+The Accelerator has provided grants of between €35k - €50k to 12 engaged journalism organisations in Europe.
 You can find more about them here.

-6. How does the Accelerator decide which organisations it funds?
+6. How did the Accelerator decide which organisations it funded?

 - The current barriers, as well as the potential for impact (within the organisation and for the community that the organisation is serving) are well defined